cliarie/countingcomments/README.md

 This tool parses raw text input from a Google doc file and performs comprehension of comments and replies, and queries relevant data.
 Useful for getting simple statistics about comments (participants, frequency, content, etc.).

+This was originally made for one of my English teachers from high school, but I imagine that anyone using a Google-doc commenting framework could benefit from this somewhat.
+It can be run locally through Terminal commands (Mac only) or can be used more generally using the web implementation (below).

 In beta (errors possible!).
 Open source project.

 I have implemented this with a flask backend. http://countcomments.pythonanywhere.com/